The first surf destinations built around a sustainable artificial wave technology.

 Inspired by the natural formation of atolls, OKAHINA uses the natural fluidity and yielding effect of water to create a surfing wave far more environment friendly than any existing artificial wave.
-A floating atoll that can be adapted to any maritime or urban body of water, OKAHINA fosters the diversity of the aquatic biotype, limits heating of the water and constitutes a natural barrier to jellyfish and sharks.
+A floating atoll that can be adapted to existing body of water, OKAHINA fosters the diversity of the aquatic biotype, limits water heating and constitutes a natural barrier to jellyfish and sharks.

 And in a special layout, an endless wave.